 Early Learning Centre–Kindergarten

-MLC welcomes you to our exceptional Early Learning Centre for girls and boys from six months to four years of age.
+MLC welcomes you to our exceptional Early Learning Centre and Kindergarten for girls and boys from six months to four years of age.
 Your child will thrive and be nurtured by our caring early learning specialists, nestled in the heart of MLC.

 We have a proud 110-year tradition of supporting children and their families to flourish within our fully holistic approach.

 Our Early Learning Centre is a warm and inviting space, where families are valued as their child’s first teacher.
 Our highly experienced and qualified early childhood educators will work in partnership with parents to nurture and support each child to develop and ultimately, thrive.

-Children in the Early Learning Centre will have access to a wide variety of indoor and outdoor learning experiences, which promote curiosity, creativity and social interaction.
+Children in the Early Learning Centre and Kindergarten will have access to a wide variety of indoor and outdoor learning experiences, which promote curiosity, creativity and social interaction.
 Purposeful and carefully considered opportunities will be included in the environment to enhance cognitive, social, emotional and physical development.